related-sciences/ensembl-genes/README.md

-# Extract the human ensembl gene catalog to simple tables
+# Extract the Ensembl gene catalog to simple tables

-This repository extracts a catalog of human genes from the Ensembl database.
+This repository extracts a catalog of genes from the Ensembl database for multiple species including human, rat, and mouse.
-It is ideal for situations where you want to represent human genes via stable Ensembl identifiers.
+It is ideal for situations where you want to represent genes via stable Ensembl identifiers.
 Data is extracted by a series of SQL queries as well as additional transformations in Python using Pandas.
 Tables are exported to output branches based on the corresponding Ensembl version in TSV and Parquet format.